laravel-ja/ja-docs-5.7/original-en/upgrade.md

 **Likelihood Of Impact: Very High**

 A new `data` directory has been added to `storage/framework/cache`.
-You should create this directory in your own application.
+You should create this directory in your own application:

-After creating the directory, ensure that the [storage/framework/cache/.gitignore](https://github.com/laravel/laravel/blob/76369205c8715a4a8d0d73061aa042a74fd402dc/storage/framework/cache/.gitignore) file is updated.
+    mkdir -p storage/framework/cache/data;

-Finally, add a [.gitignore](https://github.com/laravel/laravel/blob/76369205c8715a4a8d0d73061aa042a74fd402dc/storage/framework/cache/data/.gitignore) file to the newly created `data` directory.
+Then, add a [.gitignore](https://github.com/laravel/laravel/blob/76369205c8715a4a8d0d73061aa042a74fd402dc/storage/framework/cache/data/.gitignore) file to the newly created `data` directory:

+    cp storage/framework/cache/.gitignore storage/framework/cache/data/.gitignore

+Finally, ensure that the [storage/framework/cache/.gitignore](https://github.com/laravel/laravel/blob/76369205c8715a4a8d0d73061aa042a74fd402dc/storage/framework/cache/.gitignore) file is updated as follows:

+    *
+    !/data
+    !.gitignore

 ### Carbon